Canadian Olympic Medal Count

 After running eight races in four days, Williams won the 200m final by a metre, becoming the third sprinter in history to achieve the Olympic sprint double.
 Returning to Canada to a hero’s welcome, Williams crossed the country by train with his mother, receiving gifts at every stop.
 When he got home to Vancouver, British Columbia, he was met by 25,000 fans at the train station, a school holiday was declared, and he was given a sports car and $14,500 for his education.
 Williams was captain of the Canadian track team at Los Angeles 1932 where he was eliminated in the 100m heats and finished fourth as a member of the 4x100m relay team.

 In 1929, Williams won 19 of the 21 races he entered.
 In 1930, he set a 100m world record of 10.30 seconds at Varsity Stadium in Toronto which stood until the American Jesse Owens broke it in 1936.
 At the 1930 British Empire Games in Hamilton, Williams won the 100 yard gold in 9.60 seconds.

-Williams was inducted into the Canadian Olympic Sports Hall of Fame in 1949 and Canadian Sports Hall of Fame in 1955.
-In 1950, a Canadian press poll declared Williams as Canada’s greatest track athlete of the first half of the century (updated in 1972 to declare him Canada’s all-time greatest Olympic athlete).
-In 1996, Canada Post released a postage stamp of Williams, and in 1979 he was made an Officer of the Order of Canada.
+Williams was inducted into the Canadian Olympic Hall of Fame in 1949 and Canada’s Sports Hall of Fame in 1955.
+In 1950, a Canadian Press poll declared Williams as Canada’s greatest track athlete of the first half of the century (updated in 1972 to declare him Canada’s all-time greatest Olympic athlete).
+In 1996, Canada Post released a postage stamp of Williams and in 1979 he was made an Officer of the Order of Canada.

 |1928 Amsterdam||Athletics||Relay 4x100m - Men||6|